juancortes1219/portfolio/README.md

 # portfolio

-this is my portfolio thatis a work in progress.
+This is my portfolio thatis a work in progress.